altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 50 years ago--

-Year of the empire 800, before the current emperor Liam 15th was crowned.
+Year of the empire 800, before the current emperor Liam 15th was crowned.<br/>

 It was the reign of the previous emperor Vicente.
-He chose his ministers based on their talent in poetry and literature and was talented in the arts, making major contributions to the culture of the empire.
+He chose his ministers based on their talent in poetry and literature and was talented in the arts, making major contributions to the culture of the empire.<br/>

-The technological advance in paper and printing were the results of the emperor investing a substantial budget in it.
+The technological advance in paper and printing were the results of the emperor investing a substantial budget in it.<br/>

-But the budget for military expenses were cut, and without the proper recruitment of talent, the empire was losing its war on all fronts.
+But the budget for military expenses were cut, and without the proper recruitment of talent, the empire was losing its war on all fronts.<br/>

-The territory near Tuonvell were also taken by the Varden Duchy for a long time.
+The territory near Tuonvell were also taken by the Varden Duchy for a long time.<br/>

-After Emperor Vicente succumbed to illness, the young Liam the 15th succeeded the throne.
+After Emperor Vicente succumbed to illness, the young Liam the 15th succeeded the throne.<br/>

 General Corneille was promoted to Field Marshal.
 The emperor was the commander in chief of the army, so the rank of Field Marshal didn't exist.
-But the situation doesn't allow the emperor who wasn't well versed in military affairs to take command.
+But the situation doesn't allow the emperor who wasn't well versed in military affairs to take command.<br/>

-The empire lost 30% of its territory during this period.
+The empire lost 30% of its territory during this period.<br/>

-Corneille reorganized the weakened military and made war on all fronts, defeating the enemies of the empire and pushed the front lines back.
+Corneille reorganized the weakened military and made war on all fronts, defeating the enemies of the empire and pushed the front lines back.<br/>

 The northern borders were seized back from the Varden Duchy.
-The Duchy was pushed all the way back and the army advanced towards its capital.
+The Duchy was pushed all the way back and the army advanced towards its capital.<br/>

-The hills of the Varden Duchy contains high quality iron ore, so a mine was set up.
+The hills of the Varden Duchy contains high quality iron ore, so a mine was set up.<br/>

-That was the Volks mines.
+That was the Volks mines.<br/>

-The empire army never imagined the mines they set up to become the invincible fort.
+The empire army never imagined the mines they set up to become the invincible fort.<br/>

-10 years later-- Field Marshal Corneille died in battle and the military once again falls into chaos, the empire suffered counter attacks from all sides.
+10 years later-- Field Marshal Corneille died in battle and the military once again falls into chaos, the empire suffered counter attacks from all sides.<br/>

-In the end, the front lines were pulled back, becoming the current situation today.
+In the end, the front lines were pulled back, becoming the current situation today.<br/>

-Year of the empire 812, The Duchy transforms the Volks mines into an impenetrable fortress, the focus of defense against the empire.
+Year of the empire 812, The Duchy transforms the Volks mines into an impenetrable fortress, the focus of defense against the empire.<br/>

-On the other hand, the empire rebuild the farming village of Tuonvell into a border city, constructing a stronghold to oppose Fort Volks.
+On the other hand, the empire rebuild the farming village of Tuonvell into a border city, constructing a stronghold to oppose Fort Volks.<br/>

-And that was Sierck Fort Regis and the others were in.
+And that was Sierck Fort Regis and the others were in.<br/>

 "-- and so, it is a book about the details of the Fort."<br/>